EU slaps Google with record $2.7 billion fine

 Vestager said Google's competitors could claim compensation in national courts within the EU.
 She said hundreds of companies, including some based in the U.S., complained about the way Google displayed its shopping service.

-Shares in Google parent company Alphabet dropped by 1.2% in premarket trading.
+Shares in Alphabet dropped by 1.2% in premarket trading.

 Tuesday's fine dwarfs the previous EU record antitrust penalty of €1.06 billion ($1.2 billion) imposed on Intel (INTC, Tech30) in 2009.
 Intel has been fighting to overturn that decision ever since.